Cosmetic Dental Bonding Ramsey, MN

 Download required patient forms

 If we consider veneers as the cadillac of cosmetic dentistry, tooth bonding is the more economical toyota.
 Dental bonding and veneers are two different techniques that still produce similar results.
 You can think of dental bonding as a simplified version of veneers.
 The process is faster, less invasive and more affordable than veneers.

 They both change the shape, color, size and require only minimal cutting of natural tooth.
 The dramatic changes to your smile and teeth with the procedure can also be life changing.
 If you want to know more about veneers, check them out here: porcelain veneers.

 Instant gratification.
-Dental bonding is quick and can usually be completed in just one visit at the office.
+Teeth bonding is quick and can usually be completed in just one visit at the office.
 The change in your personal confidence and sense of self worth is boosted the moment you step out of the office with your new teeth.
 Throwing out the self-conscious feelings with cracked and chipped teeth.
-Ask us about Dental Bonding and whether it is right for you.
+Ask us about teeth bonding and whether it is right for you.

 Dental Bonding Aftercare

 No need to change your diet or eating habits after receiving new dentally bonded teeth.
 There aren’t even any specific restrictions.
 It’s simply important for you to follow up with good dental hygiene practices, brushing and flossing at least twice a day.
 Continue schedule your dentist appointments every six months as well.